johnlovespi/job_hunt2/README.md

 # job_hunt2
-My application helps GA students who are looking for help and/or assitance in there current projects A user will be able to posts jobs in detail
+My application helps GA students who are looking for assitance in there current projects A user will be able to posts jobs in detail
 Name:
 Title: